Tsuyoshi Hasegawa

 Longing for order and security that political authorities could not provide, people took the law into their own hands.
 Crowds turned to mob justice.
 When witnessing a crime, people attempted to catch the thieves, even petty thieves, then surrounded the perpetrators, and there on the spot, beat them up, kicked them, sometimes even tearing their limbs, or shot them point-blank, or paraded them through the streets, tied them to carts, and then often ended the punishment by throwing them into the canals and rivers to enjoy watching them drown.

 Mob justice was not merely an expression of rage against criminals and speculators.
 This was an expression of the frustration and anger of ordinary people felt about deteriorating life in general.
-This brutal violence is one of the most prominent, frightening, and often ignored aspects of the Russian Revolution.
+This brutal violence is one of the most prominent, frightening, and often ignored aspect of the Russian Revolution.
 The revolution brought out the worst of human emotions—hatred, cruelty, brutality, and vengeance.

 It is important to recognize that the Bolsheviks approved and often encouraged this breakdown of social order.
 Lenin in fact thought mob justice was the expression of justifiable popular anger against the bourgeois order.

 When they came to power, the Bolsheviks were blissfully ignorant about the necessity to maintain public order.
-Carried away with their utopian vision, they assumed that all they had to do was to dismantle the old bourgeois militia and replace it with proletarian universal militia.
+Carried away with their Utopian vision, they assumed that all they had to do was to dismantle the old bourgeois militia and replace it with proletarian universal militia.
 But things went from bad to worse under the Bolsheviks.
 Both crime and mob justice grew in size and cruelty.
 Moreover, under the Bolsheviks, a new element of mob violence was added: alcohol pogroms.
 Mobs began to attack wine and vodka cellars in November and December.
 The most violent raid took place in the wine cellars of the Winter Palace, where the cellars turned into a sea of wine.
 Many were drowned to death.
 A Bolshevik high official helplessly observed that the Bolshevik power was drowning in a sea of wine and vodka.

 To deal with this unprecedented social breakdown, the Bolsheviks resorted to draconian measures.
 The Red Guards were ordered to shoot and kill any criminals on the spot.
 This stop-gap measure proved no deterrence to criminals.
 Having exhausted all measures to create a new proletarian police system, the Bolsheviks finally proclaimed all common crimes be identified as political counterrevolutionary acts to be dealt with by the Cheka—an extralegal secret police without any institutional checks.
 The Bolsheviks’ dealing with crime, mob justice, and alcohol pogroms thus became one of the most important steps toward the establishment of the totalitarian state.